leishenggit/CircleBase2/README.md

 3. Run the *run.sh* shell script

 ### Output
-- hits.stat.* files are annotated hits (records) count for each eccDNA in six regulatory categories.
+- hits.stat.* files are annotated hits (records) count for each eccDNA in four regulatory categories.
 The last field is the count number.
-- *.score files include score for each eccDNA corresponding Gaussian mode in six regulatory categories.
+- *.score files include score for each eccDNA corresponding Gaussian mode in four regulatory categories.
 Here are the fields:
 1. eccDNA id.
 2. Chromosome to which the eccDNA belongs.
 3. Hits number for the eccDNA.